Yungssu/kennethHuyong.github.io/README.md

 ---
 ## 🧠 Skills
+Here are my technical and soft skills for delivering impactful data-driven solutions:

 #### **Technical Skills**
 - Proficient in **Power BI** and **Excel**, including Pivot Tables, advanced formulas, and charts for data visualization.